activecm/rita-legacy/pkg/beaconsni/Readme.md

         - Type: string
     - Field: `fqdn`
         - Type: string
+    - Array Field: `responding_ips`
+        - Type: string

 The `src` field records the string representation of the IP address of the source of a SNI connection as seen in the network logs.
 Similarly, the field `fqdn` specifies the server name indicator/ fully qualified domain name of the destination of a SNI connection as seen in the network logs.
 The `src_network_uuid` and `src_network_name` fields have been introduced to disambiguate hosts using the same private IP address on separate networks.

 These fields are used to select an individual entry in the `SNIconn` collection.
 All of the other outputs described here use the `src`, `src_network_uuid`, and `fqdn` fields as selectors when updating `beaconSNI` collection entries in MongoDB.

+The `responding_ips` field stores the set of IP addresses of the TLS and HTTP servers responding to the requests for the `fqdn`.

 ### Chunk ID
 Inputs: